-At December 31, 2017, the Company had federal and state net operating loss carryforwards of approximately \$39.1 million and \$15.3 million, respectively, available to reduce federal and state taxable income.
-Federal net operating losses begin to expire in 2021, and state net operating losses expire from 2029 to 2037.
+At December 31, 2018, the Company had federal and state net operating loss carryforwards of approximately \$48.4 million and \$14.0 million, respectively, available to reduce federal and state taxable income.
+Federal net operating losses begin to expire in 2021, and state net operating losses begin to expire in 2022.
 Utilization of the Company's net operating loss carryforwards may be subject to an annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 Such an annual limitation could result in the expiration of the net operating loss carryforwards before utilization.
-As of December 31, 2017, the Company had \$8.7 million of federal and \$8.7 million of state research and development credits do not expire.
-As of December 31, 2017, the Company had foreign tax credit carryforwards of \$1.1 million which expire in the years 2024 to 2027.
+As of December 31, 2018, the Company had \$12.2 million of federal and \$10.9 million of state research and development credit carryforwards, respectively.
+Federal research and development credits begin to expire in 2022.
+State research and development credits do not expire.
+As of December 31, 2018, the Company had foreign tax credit carryforwards of \$2.2 million which begin to expire in 2024.